namitgarg/multi/sites/all/modules/custom/metatag_import_export/README.txt

 * User can either Url_alias or node/nid got the path cloumn.

+* Display success Messages And Error Message for each row.

 * A Sample CSV File can be found inside <sample> folder.

 Requirements